Dark charge versus electric charge: Fermion mass

-The neutrino mass generation is presented by the diagram in Fig. \ref{fig1}, attached by external fields $\phi,\chi,\phi$ with internal lines $\nu_R,\nu_R$, happening when the dark and weak charges are broken, derived by $\langle \chi\rangle $ and $\langle \phi\rangle$, respectively.
-The large $\nu_R$ Majorana mass is produced due to its interaction with $\chi$ (see the middle part in Fig. \ref{fig1}) after dark charge breaking.
-It is clear that the gauge symmetry suppresses all neutrino mass types, but the dark and weak breaking supplies consistent neutrino masses through an improved Higgs mechanism.
-The canonical seesaw is manifestly realized since $\nu_R$ are fundamental constituents required for dark charge anomaly cancelation and the Majorana masses arise from dark charge breaking, irrelevant to the lepton number.
+The process of neutrino mass generation is similar to a canonical seesaw, but implemented by a dark charge, instead of the lepton number.
+This is presented by the flavor diagram in Fig. \ref{fig1}, attached by the external fields $\phi$'s and $\chi$, with the propagations of $\nu_{aR}$.
+The observed neutrino masses are induced when the dark charge as well as the weak charge are broken by $\langle \chi\rangle $ and $\langle \phi\rangle$, respectively.
+First, the large Majorana masses $M$ are generated by the interactions of $\nu_{aR}$ with $\chi$ as the middle part in Fig. \ref{fig1}, when the dark charge is broken.
+In terms of these physical states, the middle part is replaced by a Feynman propagator of $\nu_{iR}$.
+The observed neutrinos gain small Majorana masses derived by $m_\nu \simeq -m^2_D/M$, when the weak breaking is taking place.
+It is clear that the full gauge symmetry suppresses all neutrino mass types, but the dark and weak breakings supply desirable neutrino masses, through an improved Higgs mechanism.
+Last, but not least, this canonical seesaw is naturally realized, since $\nu_{aR}$ appear as fundamental constituents, required by the dark charge symmetry.
+Additionally, the Majorana masses of neutrinos emerge from a dark charge breaking, not explicitly relevant to a lepton violation as in the normal sense.